-Arthritis is particularly common in older dogs; a pooch over the age of seven is at risk of developing the condition.
-The joints are lubricated with a small amount of fluid, and covered with a layer of cartilage.
+Joint problems are common in dogs, especially as they get older.
+A pooch over the age of seven is at risk of developing problems with joint health.
+The joints are lubricated with a small amount of fluid and covered with a layer of cartilage.
 This enables free and smooth movement.
 As dogs get older, this layer of cartilage often becomes thinner, causing the surfaces of the bone to rub together and resulting in discomfort.

-Humans suffering with joint problems often take supplements such as glucosamine, chondroitin, and Omega 3:
+Humans suffering from joint problems often take supplements such as glucosamine, chondroitin, and Omega 3:

 Omega-3 fatty acids help with the dilation of blood vessels.
 They support cardiovascular and brain health, and have also been seen to reduce inflammation and muscle pain, and help tissue repair.

-If you feel like your pooch needs added dietary supplements to address joint discomfort, adding Mobile Bones to their diet can promote mobility and joint health, aid stiff joints and joint comfort and encourage bone strength.
+Your dog could benefit from additional joint supplements.
+Mobile Bones is a powerful joint care powder that can help promote mobility and joint health, aid stiff joints and joint comfort and encourage bone strength.
 The natural supplement contains 16 active ingredients designed to contribute to the healthy functioning of the joints.